-With that in mind, I recommend a trial for various conditions if it safe for you to do so.
+With that in mind, I recommend a trial for various conditions if it is safe for you to do so.

 Whole Body Vibration Machine Comparisons and Reviews

-When purchasing a whole body vibration machine there are several things to consider:
+When purchasing a whole-body vibration machine there are several things to consider:

 1. The quality of the machine itself